nextcloud/documentation/developer_manual/ios_library/index.rst

 This library may be added to a project and seamlessly integrates any application with ownCloud.

-The tool needed is Xcode 5, this guide includes some screenshots showing examples in Xcode 5.
+The tool needed is Xcode 6, this guide includes some screenshots showing examples in Xcode 5 and 6.

 .. _iosindex: